OneSpaWorld (NASDAQ:OSW) Stock Rating Lowered by Zacks Investment Research

-OneSpaWorld (NASDAQ:OSW) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report released on Wednesday, Zacks.com reports.
+OneSpaWorld (NASDAQ:OSW) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report issued on Wednesday, Zacks.com reports.

 According to Zacks, “OneSpaWorld Holdings Limited is a provider and innovator in the fields of wellness, beauty, rejuvenation and transformation on cruise ships and on land.
 The company’s service includes traditional and alternative massage, body and skincare treatment options, ayurvedic treatments, comprehensive hair and nail services, fitness, acupuncture, herbal medicine, pain management and medi-spa.
 OneSpaWorld Holdings Limited, formerly known as Haymaker Acquisition Corp., is based in Nassau Bahamas. “

-Several institutional investors have recently added to or reduced their stakes in the company.
-Advisor Group Holdings Inc. boosted its stake in shares of OneSpaWorld by 9.6% during the 3rd quarter.
-Advisor Group Holdings Inc. now owns 10,905 shares of the company’s stock valued at $108,000 after buying an additional 959 shares during the last quarter.
-Moors & Cabot Inc. lifted its stake in OneSpaWorld by 9.4% during the second quarter.
-Moors & Cabot Inc. now owns 12,534 shares of the company’s stock worth $121,000 after purchasing an additional 1,077 shares during the last quarter.
-Legal & General Group Plc lifted its stake in OneSpaWorld by 22.5% during the second quarter.
-Legal & General Group Plc now owns 6,944 shares of the company’s stock worth $68,000 after purchasing an additional 1,275 shares during the last quarter.
-Valmark Advisers Inc. lifted its stake in OneSpaWorld by 2.5% during the third quarter.
-Valmark Advisers Inc. now owns 65,660 shares of the company’s stock worth $655,000 after purchasing an additional 1,631 shares during the last quarter.
-Finally, ProShare Advisors LLC lifted its stake in OneSpaWorld by 13.6% during the second quarter.
-ProShare Advisors LLC now owns 13,713 shares of the company’s stock worth $133,000 after purchasing an additional 1,637 shares during the last quarter.
-Institutional investors own 89.77% of the company’s stock.
+Several large investors have recently bought and sold shares of OSW.
+Royal Bank of Canada lifted its position in shares of OneSpaWorld by 60.4% during the third quarter.
+Royal Bank of Canada now owns 5,896 shares of the company’s stock worth $58,000 after acquiring an additional 2,220 shares in the last quarter.
+Legal & General Group Plc lifted its position in shares of OneSpaWorld by 22.5% during the second quarter.
+Legal & General Group Plc now owns 6,944 shares of the company’s stock worth $68,000 after acquiring an additional 1,275 shares in the last quarter.
+Advisor Group Holdings Inc. lifted its position in shares of OneSpaWorld by 76.5% during the second quarter.
+Advisor Group Holdings Inc. now owns 9,946 shares of the company’s stock worth $97,000 after acquiring an additional 4,311 shares in the last quarter.
+Citigroup Inc. raised its position in shares of OneSpaWorld by 71.8% in the third quarter.
+Citigroup Inc. now owns 10,428 shares of the company’s stock worth $104,000 after buying an additional 4,358 shares in the last quarter.
+Finally, Teacher Retirement System of Texas purchased a new stake in shares of OneSpaWorld in the third quarter worth $106,000.
+Hedge funds and other institutional investors own 89.77% of the company’s stock.

 About OneSpaWorld